drensin/Remixatron/rust-app/BROADCAST.md

 ### Quick Start

-1. Start playback in Remixatron
+1. Launch Remixatron
 2. On any device on your local network, open: `http://<your-laptop-ip>:3030/receiver/`
-3. The visualization appears and audio plays in sync
+3. The receiver will connect.
+Start playback on the laptop to begin the party!

 ---